ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 ``obs error:``
 ^^^^^^^^^^^^^^^^

 The ``obs error:`` section explains how to calculate the observation error covariance matrix and gives instructions (required for DA applications).
 The key covariance model, which describes how observation error covariances are created, is frequently the first item in this section.
 For diagonal observation error covariances, only the diagonal option is currently supported.
+See more on obs error in the :jedi:`JEDI Observations documentation <using/building_and_running/config_content.html#observations>`.

    ``covariance model:``
       Specifies the covariance model.
 Valid values include: ``diagonal``